1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 The addressing within the LPB is different than the one within the BSB.
 Basically there are two 'addresses': an address of a segment and an address of a unit.
 Both have different meanings.
 Because the topic LPB is pretty complex, please search for further informations by yourself.
 Especially the documents about the LPB of "Siemens Building Technologies - Landis & Staefa Division" should be regarded as they are the main sources for these informations.

 *Note:*
-*The preset address 0x42 of the BSB-LPB-LAN adapter is segment address 4 with unit address 3.*
+*The preset bus address 0x42 of the BSB-LPB-LAN adapter is the LPB segment address 4 with device address 3.
+This address is set in the file `BSB_lan_config.h`.*

 ---